rich-p-rich/coffee-and-honey-p5/README.md

 ## Marketing: Facebook, MailChimp and SEO

 **Facebook:** I set up a functioning Facebook business page and have fully documented it in this document.
 It is also linked from my footer although, as is known, it may get taken down by Facebook as it is not a genuine company.
 Given that it will probably get taken down, I have added a nofollow link to it.
-If this were a real business, however, I would not link it via nofollow, sa I would want the Facebook page to be fully linked to my website.
+If this were a real business, however, I would not link it via nofollow, as I would want the Facebook page to be fully linked to my website.

 Link to page: https://www.facebook.com/profile.php?id=61567575580447